 When a person is actively misusing substances they are often in denial and ambivalent about their situation and may not recognize the negative effects their behavior has on themselves and others.
-A Collaborative Intervention helps the person make the connection between their problematic use of alcohol and/or drugs and the problems in their life.
+An Invitational Intervention helps the person make the connection between their problematic use of alcohol and/or drugs and the problems in their life.

 - The situation does not warrant immediate action regarding health or safety